 For my garage, I’m building it in three distinct sections.
 Two sections are simple 8″ frames.
 The third section will be 4″ to cover the rest of the distance but also has a section of pipe that I’ll need to work around.

 For the two larger sections, I’m using two eight foot 2″ x 4″ pressure treated boards – one for the top and one for the bottom.

-Since studs are placed every sixteen inches on center, we’re now going to mark out where we’re going to be mounting the studs.
+Studs are placed every sixteen inches on center.
+So now we’re now going to mark out where the studs are going.

 Important note: Did you catch that part about the studs being 16″ on center?
 You can’t simply measure every 16″ from the end and expect that to work well.
 The drywall is designed in lengths so that it’s going to fit over the studs.
 But if you’re off in your measurements then you’re going to be constantly cutting drywall and creating more work for yourself down the road.

 The easy way to fix that is to account for the width of the stud when you’re mounting them to the wall frame.

 Studs are usually an inch and a half thick.
 So all we need to do is back out 3/4 ” from our measurement each time.

 As you can see in the picture, I’ve measured 16″ from the beginning of my bottom plate and then subtracted 3/4″.

 I then marked where the beginning of the stud will be.